CourseMapper/course-mapper/README.md

 ```

 After that modification, please visit this URL in the browser.
-Please modify the [username] part to your prefered username, and please makesure make it without the square bracket.
+Please modify the [username] part to your prefered username, and please make sure make it without the square bracket.

 `http://localhost:3000/accounts/createAdmin/[username]`

 Once you create this admin, please comment back that codes.

-and you can login to the system using your new username and password "1"
+And you can login to the system using your new username and password "1".
+Please change your password to a saver one on your profile page.